Behemyth/Honesty/docs/metrics.md

 ## OpenTelemetry Export

-The metric module integrates with OpenTelemetry for observability:
+The metric module integrates with OpenTelemetry for observability.
+Both benchmark timing results and resource metrics can be exported.

 ```cpp
 import synodic.honesty.metric;